-The Digital Economy Network (DEN) is a five-year national doctoral training network of 11 EPSRC-supported Centres for Doctoral Training (CDTs), and is supported by the UK Research and Innovation (UKRI) Digital Economy Theme.
+The Digital Economy Network (DEN) was a five-year national doctoral training network of 11 EPSRC-supported Centres for Doctoral Training (CDTs), which was supported by the UK Research and Innovation (UKRI) Digital Economy Theme.

-DEN has been funded since 1 April 2014 for a five-year period to provide training and development activities for doctoral students who are studying within the Digital Economy.
-Whilst we focus our activities on the critical mass of students who are based within CDTs, it is not compulsory for students to be based within these centres to engage in DEN events.
+DEN was awarded funding from the EPSRC from 1 April 2014 to 30 September 2019 to provide added-value training and development activities for doctoral students studying and carrying out research within the Digital Economy arena.
+Although activities were focused on the critical mass of doctoral students based within CDTs, it was not compulsory for students to be based within these centres to engage in DEN events.

 - To provide a forum for sharing best practice in CDT delivery and develop a repository of expertise in this area